 Teaching Jane Eyre: A Professor’s Perspective

-If you’re obscure, plain, poor and little, life may not be smooth and easy for you. … but, in the end, you’ll meet your hero, your Mr. Rochester and have your own reward.
-Read on for a professor’s perspective on teaching Jane Eyre by Charlotte Brontë.
+If you’re obscure, plain, poor, and little, life may not be smooth and easy for you … but, in the end, you’ll meet your hero— your Mr. Rochester and reap your reward.
+Read on for professor Maria Grazia’s perspective on teaching Jane Eyre by Charlotte Brontë.

 Your groom has a mad wife in the attic

-He is not tender and handsome, maybe, but impetuous, fascinating, authoritative, mysterious, restless.
-Anyhow, he doesn’t trample on you, he doesn’t make you feel a nobody, he treats you as his equal and trusts you.
+He is not tender and handsome, maybe, but impetuous, fascinating, authoritative, mysterious, and restless.
+Still, he doesn’t trample on you nor make you feel a nobody.
+He treats you as his equal and trusts you.
 Last but not least, he desires you passionately.

-What if you discover on your wedding day that he has a mad wife in the attic and can’t marry you?
-No panic, hold on, you can make it.
-You’ll have to endure the awesome shock, run away and give up your dreams for a while, live among strangers you’ll learn to love for about a year, but be sure, at last, you’ll have your reward, you’ll have your happy ending.
+But what if you discover on your wedding day that he has a mad wife in the attic and can’t marry you?
+You’ll have to endure the shock, run away, and give up your dreams, at least for a while.
+You will live among strangers who you’ll learn to love for about a year.
+But at last, you’ll have your reward— a happy ending.

 Teaching Jane Eyre to students

 Well, told like that, this incredibly beautiful story loses all its gripping quality.
-I’m not as good as a Brontë sister as a story-teller, I know.
+I’m not as good as a Brontë sister as a storyteller, I know.
 But I can assure you, that’s not how I usually talk about Jane Eyre to my students.
-It is, in fact, one of those novels I have read and studied several times and in different moments of my life, and which I respect and deeply love.
+It’s a novel I have read and studied several times at different moments in my life.
+It’s a work of literature that I respect and love deeply.

-It’s been some time since I last worked on it and read from it with my students.
-I’m glad it is part of my syllabus this year and it is the subject of my lessons just these days.
-Every time I deal with the series of incredible tragic events in the Brontës’ lives or read one of their novels, I wonder how strong they must have been.
+I’m always glad when it is part of my syllabus.
+Every time I’m reminded of the incredibly tragic events in the Brontës’ lives or read one of their novels, I wonder how strong they must have been.

-Those fragile little girls living at Haworth must have been as brave as Victorian heroines in their short unfortunate lives.
-As strong and brave as their own heroines.
+Those ostensibly fragile girls living at Haworth must have been as brave as any Victorian heroines in their brief life lives.
+And as strong and brave as their own heroines.

 . . . . . . . . . .